FriendlyCaptcha/friendly-docs/src/pages/integrations/salesforce/reference/index.md

 ### [VerifyResult](classes/VerifyResult)

-VerifyResult is a wrapper around the response of an /api/v2/captcha/siteverify request.
+VerifyResult is a wrapper around the response of an `/api/v2/captcha/siteverify` request.

 The main methods are `shouldAccept` and `wasAbleToVerify` .
 The first one you should use to determine if the user&#x27;s request should be accepted; the second one to determine if the request was able to be verified.
-If that returns false, you should alert yourself.
+If that returns false, it means that there was an issue in the communication with the Friendly Captcha API, and you should log an error or notify your monitoring system.

 ## Custom Objects